-Whether you're temporarily working from a home office due to the pandemic or have worked full-time from home for years, you may wonder what kinds of related expenses you can deduct to lower your taxable income and thus cut your taxes due.
+Whether you're temporarily working from a home office due to the pandemic or you've worked full-time from home for years, you may wonder what kinds of related expenses you can deduct to lower your taxable income and cut your taxes due.
 After all, you likely deal with many home expenses like rent, insurance and utilities that you pay for out of pocket.

 Overview of Home Office Deduction

 The home office deduction serves as a way to help account for the many direct and indirect costs involved with working from home as your principal place of business.
 Direct costs include those that impact only your home office space rather than the whole home.
 They include repairs and maintenance for that work area.
 Indirect costs are much more varied and include things like utility services, mortgage interest, rent and depreciation of your home.

 Direct expenses are often fully deductible, but the IRS requires a prorated approach for indirect ones.
 Unrelated expenses (like lawn work) aren't part of the home office deduction.

 This deduction doesn't reimburse you for the full amount of all those expenses, but it can help reduce your taxable income, so you'll have a lower tax bill or even a tax refund that year.
 But keep in mind that you can't deduct more than you actually earned in income.